Astalaseven/twitter-rss/README.md

 ## Daemon

-A daemon script is not available to be run on Debian-like system (tested on Ubuntu 13.04) thanks to [PoGo606] [3].
+A daemon script is now available to be run on Debian-like system (tested on Ubuntu 13.04) thanks to [PoGo606] [3].

     sudo mkdir -p /var/log/twitter-rss
     sudo mkdir -p /var/www/twitter-rss